walterrowe/magick-frames/README.md

 # How Magick Frames Works

 The Magick Frames package includes a shell script I wrote called "frame\_it".
 This shell script uses a free software suite called [ImageMagick](https://imagemagick.org/) to add a picture frame, add a pleasing outer shadow, place a logo or text below or at a specified inside edge of the image, and add a light or dark matte all the way around the edges to create a professional presentation for your photography.
 This "frame\_it" script hides the complexities of using ImageMagick so you don't have to learn them.
 This script is where all the "**magick**" happens.
 You can use this script directly from a command prompt on macOS and Linux.
 All of the script options are described at the bottom of this page and are displayed if you run "frame\_it" script with no options.
+The "frame_\it" script by default saves decorated images in a new file with "-frame" inserted before the file extension.

 The Magick Frames package also includes an AppleScript called "StyleDroplet".
 This script makes it easy for macOS users to use the "frame\_it" script by creating a macOS app called a "droplet".
-The StyleDroplet AppleScript contains a list of "styles" I created for different predefined looks.
+The StyleDroplet AppleScript contains a list of "styles" I created that produce different looks.
 The style list includes style names and their corresponding command line options for the "frame\_it" script.
 Instructions further down describe how to save the StyleDroplet script as an app named for one of these styles using Script Editor.
 When one of these style-named apps runs it looks for its name in the style list and runs the "frame\_it" shell script with corresponding set of "frame\_it" script options.
 The style-named droplets work like any other macOS application.
 You can drag-n-drop image files into them, double-click them and choose files, or name them in export settings of image editing tools that support opening exported images with other applications.
+The StyleDroplet AppleScript by default saves decorated images in a new file with "-{style name}" inserted before the file extension.
+This lets you choose multiple styles and each is saved in a separate file.

 This diagram illustrates what Magick Frames is doing, but users of the droplets won't see all if this.
 They will simply drag-n-drop files onto the droplet or double-click the droplet and choose files.
 The droplet will handle everything else that this diagram illustrates.